 About Sebastian Zinca

 Currently in his final year at the Sibelius Academy, Sebastian Zinca is studying conducting with Sakari Oramo.
-As part of his studies he has conducted the Finnish Radio Symphony Orchestra, the Lahti Symphony Orchestra, the Tapiola Sinfonietta, the Ostrobothnian Chamber Orchestra, the Jyväskylä Sinfonia, and the Pori Sinfonietta.
+As part of his studies he has conducted the Finnish Radio Symphony Orchestra, the Helsinki Philharmonic, the Lahti Symphony Orchestra, the Tapiola Sinfonietta, the Ostrobothnian Chamber Orchestra, the Jyväskylä Sinfonia, and the Pori Sinfonietta.
 Most recently, he made his guest conducting debut with the Oulu Symphony Orchestra with a program of Barber, Wagner, and Mozart.
 In August 2021 he was awarded a Silver Medal at the Antal Doráti Conducting Competition with the Budapest Symphony Orchestra MÁV.
 He has been a conducting fellow at the Aspen Music Festival, and in 2018 won the President’s Prize at the European Music Academy for his work on Così fan tutte.

 Besides his symphonic work, Sebastian is deeply passionate about opera.
 He has conducted 3 fully staged productions with the Sibelius Academy Opera - Puccini’s Suor Angelica, Mascagni’s L’Amico Fritz, and Handel’s Alcina, the latter of which was performed on period instruments.
 Following a masterclass with Karel Mark Chichon, he was one of four conductors from around the world chosen to conduct an act of La Bohème in concert with the Orquesta Filarmònica de Gran Canaria.
 While at Aspen he was selected to serve as assistant conductor for Missy Mazzoli’s opera Proving Up, an experience which was immensely rewarding.